DMiller5383/Canvas-Shapes/readme.md

 The shapes themselves are drawn using the DMShapeDrawer class.
 This class takes an array of shapes, iterates through each of those shapes and draws them appropriately.

 This programs makes use of requirejs.
 This is a AMD (Asynchronous Module Definitiion) loading library.
-It greatly simplifies the process of including file dependencies while improving the speed and performance of the application.
+This library greatly simplifies the process of including file dependencies while improving the speed and performance of the application.
 For more information go to [requirejs.org](http://www.requirejs.org).